Nadal, Halep & Kyrgios in Wednesday quarter-finals

 Nadal faces Fritz challenge

-This will be Nadal's first appearance in the quarter-finals at the All England Club in three years after Covid meant the 2020 edition was cancelled and injury saw the 36-year-old miss out last year.
+This will be Nadal's first appearance in the quarter-finals at the All England Club in three years after Covid meant the 2020 edition was cancelled and the 36-year-old missed out last year through injury.

 But the 22-time Grand Slam champion will come up against a player who has already got the better of him this year.